rescript-labs/decco/README.md

 ## What is it?

-A ReasonML / OCaml PPX which generates JSON serializers and deserializers for user-defined types.
+A Bucklescript PPX which generates JSON serializers and deserializers for user-defined types.

 Example: